Reduce Supply Chain Risk with Specialized Expertise

-The answer is: We evaluate each opportunity and determine which operating company is best positioned to support the program today and as it evolves over time.
+The answer is: We evaluate each opportunity and determine which company is best positioned to support the program today and as it evolves over time.

 When a new RFQ comes in, we look at several factors: